google-research-datasets/synthetic-fur/docs/houdini_scene_setup_guide.md

 more information about Houdini Grooming, you can also look at the [Introduction to Grooming in Houdini](https://www.sidefx.com/tutorials/introduction-to-grooming-in-houdini/) by Gabriela Salmeron.

-We also provide an [example Houdini file](../houdini_files/example.hip) for reference.

 ### Basic scene